jyhi/step-peripherals/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# Step FPGA Board Peripheral
+# Step FPGA Board Peripheral Export

-This simple SystemVerilog module connects all on-board peripherals on the [STEP-MAX10][step-max10] FPGA development board to its external GPIO pins.
+This simple SystemVerilog module connects all on-board peripherals on the [STEP-MAX10][step-max10] FPGA development board to its external GPIO pins, exposing them to external users.

 Theoretically this can also be used on the [STEP-MXO2][step-mxo2] variant, but it's not tested yet.